Are you tired of bloated extensions with superfluous features that are so confusing to use, you'd rather do everything manually?

 Auto-completions (faux snippets)

-From your remote Jenkins, Jenkins Jack will pull, parse, and provide Pipeline steps as auto-completions from the Pipeline step definitions (GDSL).
+From the selected remote Jenkins, the extension will pull, parse, and provide Pipeline steps as auto-completions from the Pipeline step definitions (GDSL).

 |Show build output via browser instead of the

 |Show Pipeline Shared Library documentation via browser instead of within vscode as markdown

 |he default view column (location) in vscode the output panel will spawn on show.
 See https://code.visualstudio.com/api/references/vscode-api#ViewColumn

 |Enable Pipeline step snippets for editors windows with the Groovy language id set

 |Pipeline Tree View local script to host Pipeline job associations (updated by extension)